Connecting to a database in a MySQL® cluster

 Warning

-If only some cluster hosts have public access configured, the master may not be accessible from the internet when it changes automatically.
+If only some cluster hosts have public access, an automatic master failover can make the master host unreachable from the internet.

 The maximum number of connections is defined by the Max connections setting that depends on the host class.

-For more information, see Network and clusters in Managed Service for MySQL®.
+Learn more in Network and clusters in Managed Service for MySQL®.

 Configuring security groups